Thousands of Algerians rally ahead of Hirak protests anniversary - RFI

 Kherrata (Algeria) (AFP)

-Several thousand Algerians rallied in a northern town Tuesday, almost two years since the start of the "Hirak" protests which swept former strongman Abdelaziz Bouteflika from power.
+Thousands of Algerians rallied Tuesday in a northern town seen as the cradle of the "Hirak" protests which swept former strongman Abdelaziz Bouteflika from power.

+It was in Kherrata that major protests first broke out on February 16, 2019, against Bouteflika's bid for a fifth term.

+The following week, mass rallies spread to Algiers and across the country in a months-long movement to demand sweeping reforms.

-Demonstrators brandished Algerian and Berber flags and shouted slogans against the military and current President Abdelmadjid Tebboune in the rally in Kherrata, 200 kilometres (125 miles) east of the capital Algiers.
+On Tuesday, demonstrators in Kherrata, 200 kilometres (125 miles) east of Algiers, brandished Algerian and Berber flags and shouted slogans against the military and current President Abdelmadjid Tebboune.

 "A civilian state, not military.
 Freedom of the press and of expression.
 An independent judiciary," read one banner.